Information Regarding COVID-19

 Visit Wichita is dedicated to the health and well-being of our visitors, and we want to make sure they have the most up to date information regarding COVID-19 specific to our city.
 We are also committed to assisting our community partners and continue to monitor nationally as well as statewide and locally for all efforts that can assist them.
 If you are a Visit Wichita partner, you can find a full list of resources by visiting our partner resources page.

-On November 24, the Sedgwick County Health Officer issued an order requiring the wearing of face masks or other face coverings, including face shields (but does not include a covering with a one-way valve or vent), where social distancing of six feet at all times is not possible.
-Gatherings are limited to 25 total individuals while also requiring 6 feet of social distancing.
-Retail stores, restaurants and bars, fitness clubs and health centers, are not considered mass gatherings and continue with their current limitations of 100 total people or 50% of fire code capacity, whichever is less.
-In eating and drinking establishments, seating is now capped at eight people per table and dining areas have an 11 p.m. nightly curfew (such businesses may remain open past 11 p.m. for curbside, drive through, and delivery services, but not carry-out).
+On February 26, the Sedgwick County Health Officer issued a new order requiring the wearing of face masks or other face coverings, including face shields (but does not include a covering with a one-way valve or vent), where social distancing of six feet at all times is not possible.
+Gatherings are limited to 100 total individuals while also requiring 6 feet of social distancing.
+Retail stores, restaurants and bars, fitness clubs and health centers, are not considered mass gatherings and continue with their current limitations of 150 total people or 75% of fire code capacity, whichever is less.
+In eating and drinking establishments, seating is still capped at eight people per table.
 Personal services (such as dentists, barbershops/salons, etc.) may only serve customers with pre-scheduled appointments or online check-in.
 Find FAQs here and ongoing updates from Sedgwick County here.

 People in Sedgwick County are required to cover their mouths/noses with a mask or face covering in the following situations:

 - In indoor or outdoor public spaces where 6 feet of distance cannot be maintained